Links I Like

 10. Decide that you will stay married even if it kills you (and it probably will).
 This may sound obvious, but even though couples don’t get married planning to get divorced, so many couples are willing to call it quits really quickly.
 If you are going to work through all your junk (see #1), you will need the confidence that no matter what, this thing will make it to the end.
 If you decide to stay married even if it kills you, you can really do anything and get through anything.
 It will be hard, but deciding this ahead of time will go a long way.

 11. No secrets.
-It is amazing to me the amount of couples who keep secrets from their spouse.
+It is amazing to me the number of couples who keep secrets from their spouse.
 I have had men tell me something and then say, “Don’t tell my wife.”
 Uh, if you don’t, I will.
 No wonder marriages implode, they don’t trust each other.

 12. Work out of your gifting.
 While there are specific roles for men and women in marriage (#2), there are many things in marriage that it doesn’t matter who does them.
 Things like finances.
 Some are gifted at it, others aren’t.
 Do the things you are good at, let your spouse do what they are good at.

 14. Stay pure.
 This is not just for men.
 This is not just a physical thing.
-It is an all encompassing thing.
+It is an all-encompassing thing.
 Are you physically, emotionally, spiritually, relationally, mentally attached to someone you are not married to?
 Your spouse is the person who should meet these needs more than any other person.

 15. Boundaries.
 Because of what I do, Katie and I have put into place some specific boundaries (you can read about those here).
 The point is, you must protect yourself, your heart and the purity of your marriage.
 It is hard to commit adultery if you don’t put yourself in the position to commit adultery.